Delhi govt integrating public transit systems with Google to reduce wait for buses: Gahlot | Technology

 ''Delhites can very soon plan their bus journeys to the minute.
 We're at the final lap of integrating all our public transit systems into @GoogleIndia platform, which will utilise Open Transit Data of Delhi Govt and live data of buses to create a reliable Multi-Modal Transit planner,'' Gahlot said in a tweet.

-In response, to Kejriwal wrote on the micro-blogging site, ''The Delhi government is working hard to make Delhi's transport system user friendly using technology.''
-PTI SLB NSD NSD
+In response, Chief Minister Arvind Kejriwal tweeted, ''The Delhi government is working hard to make Delhi's transport system user friendly using technology.''
+The transport minister held a review meeting with Google and officials of the transport department over realtime data integration.
+The department is also going to re-launch its 'One Delhi' app that integrates transport-related information and services on a single platform.

+Curently, all the DTC and cluster buses come with GPS facility.
+Trial of e-ticketing system is also underway in these buses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)